The

 to Monticello on horseback.
 I think in wintertime a

 man in a small sled brought them.
-The system changed often to prevent spies from finding out.
+The system changed often to prevent us from getting found out.

 I had to make sure that there were not any conflicts